jps531/ms-hs-football-playoff-engine/README.md

 # ms-hs-football-playoff-engine

-A web application that calculates standings and playoff scenarios for Mississippi High School Football
+A web application that calculates standings and playoff scenarios for Mississippi High School Football.